kristenlebersole-alt/ai-product-strategy/03-the-margin/cost-curve.md

 Manual Data Entry and Manual report running to pair actual data (what was actually sold) to what was in the contract and if they will fulfill the terms of the contract based on the various routes, market share.
 Highly Manual, and most focus is placed on the need/must haves of the QBR.
 **After (AI-enabled):**
 After AI: $5 Million for Analysis and Scenarios.
 Providing Value in the Analysis and Scenarios.
 Ability to increase commission by finding either overachieving routes, undervalued routes, or areas Travel Agency makes an Airline Network profitable by serving less Airline focused routes.
-Ability to do it faster and find the diamonds in the rough helps bring focus to the more interesting areas
+Ability to do it faster and find the diamonds in the rough helps bring focus to the more interesting areas.
+This has potential to expand as a capability for other products in the company.
+Analysis is only specific to one of hte use cases.
 **Net margin shift:**
 $3 Million increase.
 The Contract analysis and Intelligence pairing with the data increases the value.
 Ability to focus on less of the needs/must dos as they are repeatable and focus on the revenue & driving value increasing aspects leads this to significantly increase value.
+This is looking at current customer and prospect list.
+Depending on automation, could expand to additional smaller, but economically beneficial customer base who needs UI and standardization/automation help.